 “I always read articles stating the email is dead, but that is simply not true.
 In my experience, email has the highest conversion rate of any acquisition channel.

-It comes down to your customers and what they value, you need to provide a service to them.
+It comes down to your customers and what they value.
 This can come in the form of members-only discounts, expert advice, or getting exclusive access to new content.”

 “The harsh truth is that very few of your customers actually care about news related to your company or your employees.
 We’ve found it much more effective to send one targeted email per month, and to keep company news to a blog page on the website.”